-37 Years Ago: Aerosmith Bail Out Fans After Concert Pot Bust
+That Time Aerosmith Bailed Out Fans After a Concert Pot Bust

 When a crowd of cops invaded Aerosmith‘s Oct.
 3, 1978, concert in Fort Wayne, Ind., they found dozens of kids possessing pot.
 All of them were dragged out of the show, which was part of the band’s tour in support of its recently released Live Bootleg! album.